Quick Start

 Give it a real task

 Don't just say "tell me about AI."
 Give it a task you actually do at work.
-Examples:
+The key is specificity β the more context you provide, the more useful the response.

-- "Here are my last 5 customer emails.
-Draft a response to each one in a professional tone."
+"Here are my last 5 customer emails [paste them].
+Draft a professional response to each one that acknowledges their concern, provides a clear next step, and maintains a friendly tone."

-Notice how it completes the work — not just answers a question.
+Notice how the model completes the work β not just answers a question.
 That's the shift from chatbot to agent.

 Level up: use a tool-enabled agent